An overview of Jersey company law03 Oct 2019

 Transactions at undervalue and preferences

-If, when investigating the affairs of a Jersey company during the course of a winding up, the Royal Court considers that the company has entered into a transaction at an undervalue (which includes a transaction made at a value significantly less than its true worth) or a preference (being an arrangement which puts a creditor, surety or debtor of the company in a better position in the event of a winding up than if the arrangement had not been made), the Royal Court may order the restoration of the financial position of the contracting parties to that immediately before such transaction occurred.
+If, when investigating the affairs of a Jersey company during the course of a winding up, the Royal Court of Jersey considers that the company has entered into a transaction at an undervalue (which includes a transaction made at a value significantly less than its true worth) or a preference (being an arrangement which puts a creditor, surety or debtor of the company in a better position in the event of a winding up than if the arrangement had not been made), the Royal Court may order the restoration of the financial position of the contracting parties to that immediately before such transaction occurred.
 In the case of transactions at an undervalue, the Royal Court may overturn transactions which took place up to 5 years before the commencement of the winding up.
 In the case of preference transactions, the Royal Court may reverse transactions which took place within the previous 12 months.